Looking for LGBTQ+ resources to support your queer child? Here are some local organisations that can help.

 12. Always My Child

 Sometimes, as parents, it’s easier for us to understand our kids’ behaviours by reading a book.
 Written by Kevin Jennings and Pat Shapiro, Always My Child has real-life stories, scientific research and practical advice to guide parents in understanding their LGBTQ+ children better.
 The book also consists of sample conversations that may help facilitate an open channel for communication with your child and has topic-specific chapters to help.

 13. My Kid is Gay

-Despite being based in the United States, My Kid Is Gay is a fantastic resource for parents to tap into that families can read to help understand their LGBTQ+ kids.
+Despite being based in the United States, My Kid Is Gay is a fantastic resource for parents to tap into so that families can read to help understand their LGBTQ+ kids.
 After all, isn’t that what we want to do?
 It also has specific articles that deal with bullying, religion, mental health and more to help your child navigate any problems they might be having since coming out, and how you can help as a parent.